e7711bbear/ATSketchKit/README.md

 This project is completely open source and under the MIT license.
 So enjoy and have fun.
 For full details please see [license.md](LICENSE.md)

+## Installation
+You may add ATSketchKit to your project using CocoaPods or manually.

+### CocoaPods
+Add the following to your Podfile:

+    pod 'ATSketchKit'

+### Manually
+Build the ATSketchKit Framework and then copy and include it in your project as a dynamic framework.
+Alternatively, you may also copy the source files in the ATSketchKit folder to your project.

+## Getting Started
+Integrating ATSketchKit with your project should be fairly quick, depending on the level of complexity.

-## Content
+### Content
 ATSketchKit contains:

-- the ATSketchKit Framework which holds all you need to start drawing
+- The ATSketchKit Framework which holds all you need to start drawing
 - The ATSketchKit Demo app which shows an example on how to use the framework.
 - Unit and UI Tests.

-## Usage
-Using ATSketchKit is as easy as:

-- Create your app project in Xcode
-- Load the ATSketchKit framework inside your project
-- Add a ATSketchView where you see fit
-- Have the controler responsible for the ATSkethView configure the ATSketchView depending on your needs at the time
-- Eventually implement the delegate protocol.
+### Setup
+1. Start by adding an `ATSketchView` wherever drawing operations are needed.
+The `ATSketchView`  object conforms to `@IBDesignable` and can be subclassed, so feel free to add it via Interface Builder and  / or make customizations in your own subclass.
+2. The controller responsible for managing your instance of  `ATSketchView` could do the following bare bones setup:

+        sketchView.delegate = self

+        // None of these properties are required as they all have default values, but they are customizable sketchView.currentColor = .black
+        sketchView.currentLineWidth = 5.0
+        sketchView.currentTool = .pencil

+3. Implement the `ATSketchViewDelegate` protocol

-Check out the demo app included in the product to see how to implement it.
+Check out the demo app included in the project for a hands-on demo of some of the basic features and setup.

 ## Roadmap
 To know what I currently intend to add to this app or to submit feature requests, please check out the github issues.